juspay/omnix/doc/src/om/init.md

 > [!WARNING]
 > `om init` is not yet ready for wider use.

-The `om init` command provides a better `nix flake init`.
-It provides:
+The `om init` command provides a better `nix flake init` experienced.
+Specifically, it provides:

 1. a registry of flake templates that you can choose from
 2. support for template paramters that can be filled in by the user